 The SA5 Forge repository is entitled “SA5 – Management & Orchestration and Charging” i.e. it covers both OAM and CH branches.

-Editor’s note: Charging group comply with the working procedures of the Forge Process from SA5-Adhoc in Jan 2023
+Editor’s note: Charging group comply with the working methods of the Forge Process from SA5-Adhoc in Jan 2023

 For the choice of availability and distribution of stage 3 specification files, 3GPP SA5 adopts option “Normative availability and distribution of stage 3 specification files” as described in section 5C of 3GPP TR 21.900.